 The words ‘data breach’ are enough to send shivers down any business leaders’ spine.
 If you leak customer data, even if accidentally, it can result in significant financial fines, reputational damage and a whole lot of stress.
+If the breach puts you in non-compliance with GDPR, you can face fines of up to £8.7 million.

-One of the most significant data breaches in recently years was the PDL data breach.
+One of the most significant incidents in recent years was the PDL data breach.
 It affected 1.2 billion records and is still spoken about today as an example of what you don’t want to happen to your business.
-Below, we explore how the PDL data breach occurred and the important lessons to take away for your business data.
+Although it may have happened years ago, data breaches like this are still causing disruption today.
+In the recent DragonForce ransomware attacks on UK retailers, millions in profit has been estimated to be lost.

 The PDL Data breach: an overview